tfabris/BlueGigaEmpeg/README.md

-- If your car stereo has a feature that lists existing Bluetooth pairings, and if there is an existing entry for "empeg Car" from an earlier pairing (for example, if you need to pair a second time), make sure to delete that earlier entry from the car stereo, because the security key will become invalid when you press the RESET/PAIR button in the next step.
+- If your car stereo has a feature that lists existing Bluetooth pairings, and if there is an existing entry for "empeg Car" from an earlier pairing (for example, if you need to pair a second time), make sure to delete that earlier entry from the car stereo, because its security key will become invalid when you press the RESET/PAIR button in the next step.

 - Press the recessed RESET/PAIR button on the BlueGigaEmpeg module.
 You do